Why two wedding photographers?

 What about that invisibility?

 In itself, it sounds logical to say that one wedding photographer is more invisible than two photographers.
 But, and this is a big but, it doesn’t always have to be that way.
-If you have an intimate wedding with a small group, it is not necessarily necessary to have a second photographer.
+If you have an intimate wedding with a small party, then it is not necessarily necessary to have a second photographer.
 By small company we mean about 15 guests.
 If you have 60+ guests then we really recommend going for those two photographers.
 Because the convenient thing about two is that you don’t have to constantly walk back and forth.

 During the wedding ceremony Hermine is at the front to photograph the "give away" moment, while Ramon stays at the back.
 He can capture that moment that makes you realize: I am really getting married!
 Or one of us might focus on the two of you during the ceremony and be a little more in view, while the other walks back and forth from the side to photograph all the moments.